ericyrhuang/ericyrhuang.github.io/_drafts/apollo.md

+* ⁠i have a pretty strong belief that if you want to have impact at scale, direct impact is the way. i think “earning to give” is an ethically reasonable way for a human being to build a life but unlikely to have significant impact (though perhaps it is lower volatility vs direct impact)

+I think my tolerance for volatility is quite high so it's ok with me and I would prefer something direct

+* ⁠even with the best of intentions, I think one place that “earning to give’ runs into problems is that ultimately the work you and the people you spend time with have a huge impact on who you are and what you prioritize. the likelihood of having massive impact (even though earning and giving away money) just goes down a lot if you’re working on entirely unrelated things, surrounded by people who don’t care about impact. this pull inward (and away from impact) only accelerates as one gets older, builds a family, etc. and real effort to avoid it.

+true you get more conservative as you get older.

+* ⁠ultimately the most important thing is to do what that you love doing and motivates you. we’re not robots. i personally find building things myself with a team in pursuit of impact at scale to be way more fun than i would find working at google and donating money. that makes me a better, happier person but also makes me more effective and more likely to ultimately find a way to make impact at scale

+The core thesis is making myself proud and I guess its a good motivator

+i also believe that you can find a way to a) have big positive impact, b) work with smart people you like and learn from, and c) earn money. many people want to make those tradeoffs zero sum, but i don’t believe they are. they are DEFINITELY not choices that you need to make zero sum early in your career - you have time to try to have all of them.
+I want to try all 3 indeed.
+How do I try?

+There's also the emphasis of building something large by itself

+There's also the perspective of

+What about just building something large?
+The direct impact that Microsoft has is huge, though its not on those who need it the most

+Or is it not as good

+I've heard the idea "money a good proxy for impact" so they encourage just starting a company that makes money.
+Obviously its not completely true (i.e. finance) but is it a good metric for startups?

+Also are startups the right vehicle?
+I've talked to people who build software at ngos and it seems they’re in need of engineers as well.
+Is it the scale that's the difference?
+Or is there something different that private companies can do but ngo's can't get off the ground?

+What about then

+I want to make a call to him when I write my own thing.
+Omg i need to buy headphones ffs

+what about just

 Write a message to him tmr thanking him and asking to schedule another one of these?
 He seems genuinely interested in talking about this more.
 And mentioned seveal times tbh.